> Best: America’s best college football program

-Alaska’s 2017 unemployment rate of 7.2% is well ahead of the 4.4% national rate and a full percentage point higher than the next highest state.
+Alaska’s August 2019 unemployment rate of 6.2% is well above the 3.7% national rate and 0.7 percentage points above the next highest state.

 What is 277 river miles long, up to 18 miles wide, and a mile deep?
 America’s greatest natural wonder, the Grand Canyon.